system76/docs/content/enable-hibernation.md

     Turn your computer off, then turn it back on and hold down the `SPACE` bar immediately.
 In the menu that appears, select `PopOS Recovery`, and let it boot.

-    Once it boots, close out of the installation window or choose `try demo mode` (be sure not to choose any install or repair options, as this could result in data loss.
+    Once it boots, close out of the installation window or choose `Try Demo Mode` (be sure not to choose any install or repair options, as this could result in data loss.
 It will also mount the drive and make the next steps harder).

 2. Open `Gparted` by clicking `Activities`/`Applications` and searching for "Gparted" or by pressing `SUPER`+`T` to open a Terminal, and running: